 Asthma was not a predictive factor for ICU admission in COVID-19 patients.
 Usage of oral SABA was a risk factor for ICU admission in univariate analysis; however, it was not a significant factor in multivariate analysis.
 In multivariate analysis, none of the asthma medications affected the risk of ICU admission.
-The severity of asthma was not significantly associated with ICU admission (Table 4).
+The severity of asthma was not significantly associated with ICU admission (table 4).

-Significant factors for admission durations
+Significant factors for admission duration

-Among the COVID-19 patients, asthma was not a significant factor affecting the admission duration.
-Among the COVID-19 patients with underlying asthma, use of oral LABA in the last year and use of oral LABA in the last two months were protective factors for admission duration in the univariate analysis.
+Among the COVID-19 patients, asthma was not a significant factor affecting the duration of admission.
+Among the COVID-19 patients with underlying asthma, use of oral LABA in the past year and use of oral LABA in the past 2 months were protective factors for admission duration in the univariate analysis.
 However, they were not significant factors after adjustment.
-Patients with step 5 asthma showed significant prolonged admission duration than those with step 1 asthma in both univariate and multivariate analysis (β coefficient, 19.583; 95% CI, 6.011-33.155 and β coefficient, 18.414; 95% CI, 4.031-32.796, respectively) (Table 5).
+Patients with step 5 asthma showed significant prolonged admission duration than those with step 1 asthma in both univariate and multivariate analysis (β coefficient 19.583, 95% CI 6.011-33.155 and β coefficient 18.414, 95% CI 4.031-32.796, respectively) (table 5).